akostrik/stage_telegram_python/README.md

 After having installed and configured all noted above, go to http://localhost:5173/ et enjoy the service

 ## PS
+For technilcal details of server1 and server2, see README files in the corresponding folders.
-All the questions are welcome at stage.mongodb at gmail.com
+All the questions are welcome at stage.mongodb at gmail.com To have help to install the application, please write also to stage.mongodb at gmail.com